Nike-Inc/signal_analog/README.md

 ### Creating a CLI for your Resources

-`signal_analog` provides builders for fully featured command line clients that can manage sets of resources.
-These clients make handling resource updates more consistent and provide additional.
+`signal_analog` provides builders for fully featured command line clients that can manage the lifecycle of sets of resources.

 #### Simple CLI integration